 7. Now, it is time to put the drain valve in the open position.
 When you do this, hot water that has been stored in the holding tank will begin to flow into and out of the hose that you originally placed on the oil hot water heater.
 Be certain that there are no people or pets near the end of the hose where the water will be released as it will be very hot and could result in injuries.

 By following these steps, you can remove any type of sediment accumulation in your oil hot water heater.
-For further instructions, be certain to read the instruction pamphlet that came with the unit from the manufacturer.
+For further instructions, be certain to read the instruction pamphlet that came with the unit from the manufacturer or get a professional which I do recommend, for my own work I use a gas plumber in Townsville.
 Once the tank has been drained, remember to refill the oil hot water heater tank with clean water.